improbable-research/keanu/docs/docs/lorenz-example.md

 You can now apply the observations of the X coordinate from the "Real World" system to each timestep in the window calculated above.

-Let's define a function that can do this.
+Let's define a function that does this.

 ```kotlin
 fun applyObservations(graphTimeSteps: MutableList<List<DoubleVertex>>, windowSize: Int, window: Int, observed: List<LorenzModel.Coordinates>, random: DoubleVertexFactory) {